Event Horizon 2 - What's on Now?

 See below for a brief overview of what's happening and then click on the appropriate link on this page, or the tabs on the menu at left for the full details.

 'WHAT'S ON NOW?' – low cost or free general events for you and your family to enjoy.

-These pages were updated on Friday, 13 July 2018.
+These pages were updated on Friday, 9 August 2019.